 Looking for more recipes with beans?
 Here are a few of my favorites:

 And if you're looking for a light dressing idea, here's how to make healthy salad dressing with juice and other ingredients you likely already have on hand.
+You can also try a simple pomegranate vinaigrette.

 Helpful kitchen tools: